vinfante1346/visualizations/README.md

 A simple configuration file is used to create tooling for the various Cortex AI features.
 An example can be seen at [services/tools_config.yaml](services/tools_config.yaml) and a template is below.
 Many Cortex Search and Cortex Analyst services can be added.
 Ideal descriptions are both highly descriptive and mutually exclusive.
 The path to this configuration file will be passed to the server and the contents used to create MCP server tools at startup.

 ```
-cortex_complete: # Set default model if one is not specified by user in Cortex Copmlete tool
+cortex_complete: # Set default model if one is not specified by user in Cortex Complete tool
   default_model: "snowflake-llama-3.3-70b"
 search_services: # List all Cortex Search services
   - service_name: "<service_name>"